St Francis Red Flash vs. University of Buffalo Bulls, 9/6/2025, 3:30pm

 At the time of the game, my big brother was living in Buffalo so a bunch of my family came up for the game.
 Afterwards, we all went out to dinner at Italian restaurant for a bittersweet celebration.
 I knew my college career was about to end but I did not realize how emotional that last game would be.
 The following game was the last of the season and it was Senior day.
 Part of me was just happy to be done with it as it is not easy to spend four years on the bench after always being a starter.
 I had acquired a new respect for the second string.
 We went through pregame as usual on the field and then back into the locker room for the last time.
 The rest of the team went back on to the field while the seniors stayed back in the locker room.
 I don’t know who cracked first, a player or a coach, but before I knew it, we were all crying.
 Not bawling mind you, but definitely real tears of sadness.
 It is the cruel reality of college football – when it is over, it is over.
 Sure, I still play team sports but it will never replace the experience I had in college.
 The teamwork, the hours in the weight room, those little concussions when you hit someone just right, the ribbings, the summer camps, and the instant family that being on the team created is something I have not experienced since.

 The other thing is that the real football experience can’t be duplicated once it is over.
 I have played on flag football teams and it was not the same.
 Some skinny dude would catch one over the middle in front of me and act all bad about it.
 I would just shake my head because I knew if it was tackle football he’d be on ass, or worse.
-I am not blowing smoke on that.
-I knocked a dude out cold in high school and I sure as hell could do it to Mr. six foot and a buck fifty.
+Hitting was the one skill I never worried about.
+I knocked a dude out cold in high school and I sure as hell could do it to Mr. Six Foot and a Buck Fifty.

 It is the collective of all those experiences and perhaps the fact that I know I will never be able to recreate it again that keeps me going on my stadium tour.
 At most games, something happens that brings back one of those memories and I smile to myself, stealing back a little of the past.